davidfcarr/rsvpmaker/README.txt

 * Create and edit newsletters within the WordPress block editor, rather than learning another content composer tool.
 Use dynamic blocks or shortcodes to incorporate dynamic content like lists of recent blog posts or upcoming events.
 * Power membership-oriented websites with tools for emailing all your members or just those who have or have not registered for a specific event.
 * Send email using your own web server, an SMTP plugin or the integration with Mailchimp.
-(See below for details on the new integration with Postmark - recommended!)
+* NEW: Postmark integration supports both broadcast / mailing list and transactional messages (like RSVP Confirmations).
+Postmark integration turns the RSVP Mail tool more of a full-fledged alternative to Mailchimp or MailPoet. <a href="mailto:david@rsvpmaker.com?subject=RSVPMaker Postmark customizations">Contact the plugin author</a> for details about additional customizations for reselling Postmark services across WordPress multisite networks and managing forwarders and email discussion lists through the WordPress dashbboard.
+A premium plugin including these services is under development.

 https://youtu.be/NmwN1T9s44E